Cognio-so/DruidX/backend/Orchestrator/orchestrator.md

 - **MCP** → When the query explicitly requires tool calls, actions, or function execution.

+- **image**-> When the query explicilty ask or mention to generate or create image or pic.

 - **Hybrid** → MULTIPLE methods can be true (e.g., RAG + WebSearch, or RAG + WebSearch + MCP).

 ---